“My child doesn’t want to go to school.”

 At home he’ll have his own belongings: Toys, clothes, bed, personal space and respect from the family in which he’s an important member.

-The problems start, for some, when they go out into the world and are expected to conform to the behaviour expected in a class or societal group; to share toys, take turns, be kind and sensitive to others.
+The problems start, for some, when they go out into the world and are required to conform to the behaviour expected in a class or societal group; to share toys, take turns, be kind and sensitive to others.
 Unless these values have been part of his routine at home he’ll hit his first brick wall at around age two to three years old, and it can be a painful experience.
-Mum and
+Mum and Dad may say,

 “He doesn’t want to go to school.
 He cries all the way there.
 He’s very naughty.”